 Oppenheimer and many of its affiliates are each subject to various regulatory capital requirements.
-As of June 30, 2020, all of our active regulated domestic and international subsidiaries had net capital in excess of minimum requirements.
-See note 14 of the Notes to Condensed Consolidated Financial Statements in Item 1 for further information on regulatory capital requirements.
+As of September 30, 2020, all of our active regulated domestic and international subsidiaries had net capital in excess of minimum requirements.
+See note 14 to the condensed consolidated financial statements in Item 1 for further information on regulatory capital requirements.